-The Centre was established under the Australian Government’s Cooperative Research Centres program in 1992.
+The Centre was established under the Australian Government’s Cooperative Research Centres Programme in 1992.
 It operated as the Cooperative Research Centre (CRC) for Polymer Blends until October 1996, when it broadened the scope of its research to become the CRC for Polymers.
-Successful applications for further funding from the CRC Program have supported its continued operation from July 1999 to June 2005 (with a grant of A$15 million), from July 2005 to June 2012 (with a grant of A$32 million) and from July 2012 to June 2017 (with a grant of A$14.5 million).
+Successful applications for further funding from the CRC Programme have supported its continued operation from July 1999 to June 2005 (with a grant of A$15 million), from July 2005 to June 2012 (with a grant of A$32 million) and from July 2012 to June 2017 (with a grant of A$14.5 million).

 Today the Centre is an incorporated joint venture between its current participants that include companies, universities and government research organisations.
 It brings together world competitive teams comprising leading researchers from its industry participants and the best researchers in Australia, drawn from across universities and government laboratories, for delivering its planned research outcomes.
 The research activities of the Centre are conducted within Australia in four States: Victoria, New South Wales, Queensland and Western Australia.